 Vaginal discharge is fluid that contains a mix of vaginal secretions and cervical mucus.
-The amount of vaginal discharge produced varies from woman to woman but is often normal and healthy.
+The amount of vaginal discharge produced varies from person to person.

-Usually, vaginal discharge starts after a girl gets her first menstrual period and has several functions.
+Vaginal discharge has several functions.
 It naturally keeps the vagina clean, provides lubrication during sexual intercourse, and may help prevent infection.

 Vaginal discharge can be abnormal or normal.
 In many cases, it does not signify a problem.